ritwickdey/vscode-live-server/README.md

 # Live Server

-***Boom!
+***[[I'm sorry!
+I can't maintain the repo as I'm so busy now days for exams!
+I need maintainers.
+If you want to help me to maintain this repo && if you know how to debug, you're welcome - contact with me ritwickdey@outlook.com]]***

+**Boom!
 Big Announcement!
 Live Server is now supported for dynamic pages like PHP.
-[Check Here for more details](https://github.com/ritwickdey/live-server-web-extension).***
+[Check Here for more details](https://github.com/ritwickdey/live-server-web-extension).**

 ***[If you're facing 'command not found error', please follow the steps [#78](https://github.com/ritwickdey/vscode-live-server/issues/78)]***